• Contact us

 Whitehaven Harbour Commissioners said Network Rail was focused on delivering a safe and reliable railway for Whitehaven, and not making the situation worse when work was carried out.

-Network Rail is focused on making sure the railway can continue to run, and is planning a full renewal of the track and drainage system in 2025 and 2026.
+Network Rail is focused on making sure the railway can continue to run and is currently undertaking extensive work on the tracks in Bransty tunnel.

 Why is it taking so long to fix the water?